IBM/integrity-enforcer/docs/README_RESOURCE_SIGNATURE.md

 4. Store the generated signature in a cluster.

-    After creating the ResourceSignature in a cluster, the corresponding resource can be created successfully after successfull signature verification by IE.
+    Run the command below to store a `ResourceSignature` in a cluster

     ```
     $ oc create -f /tmp/single-rsc-rs.yaml -n integrity-enforcer-ns
     resourcesignature.research.ibm.com/rsig-test-cm created
     ```
+   After creating the `ResourceSignature` in a cluster, the corresponding resource can be created successfully after successfull signature verification by IE.

 5. Create a resource in a specific namespace after creating the signature in the cluster.